-Then she grew I had not planned it I couldn’t believe my eyes I trembled and shook in her shadow.
+I had not planned it.
+I couldn’t believe my eyes.
+I trembled and shook in her shadow.

 She was crying.
 She tried to cover her eyes and burnt off her fingers.

 She blocked out the sun.
-Her back was to me.
 Her hair blew around, though there was no wind.
 Storms sprouted along the lines of force radiating from her and lightning fed into her storm.
 Soon there was a whirling of lightning over her head that looked like it might pull in the sun.
-I moaned into my welding mask.
+I moaned.

 The kids in the dump ran around screaming and bolting wheels to their truck.
 But the nice pretty girl was not screaming.
 She was standing quiet out on the claypan away from the others looking up at her own face, which was still growing.
 She didn’t hear me shouting for her to go back.
 The air was so noisy with screams and smoke.

-I cried out and crawled on my belly towards the girl, with the welding mask over my face.
+I cried out and crawled on my belly towards the girl.
 I wiped the ash from my eyes.
 She was dead.

-The kids got the truck going.
-It shuddered and bounced onto the road, smashing gears.
-Two kids worked the pedals while one hung off the steering wheel steering She did not look.
-She just let the truck take their shouts out of hearing.
+The truck shuddered and bounced onto the road, gears snarling.
+Two kids worked the pedals while one hung off the steering wheel steering.
+She did not look.
+Just let the truck take their shouts out of hearing.